 How to paint a brick fireplace

-1. Clean brick with wire brush, then vacuum.
+1. Clean brick with a wire brush, then vacuum.

 Some people will tell you to then CLEAN the brick with various cleaners, or vinegar/water, etc. Sure, go ahead and do that if you want.
 I didn’t, and mine turned out just fine.

 2. Decide how translucent versus opaque do you want your paint to be.

 On the opposite end of the spectrum, if you want complete coverage of the pre-existing color, then don’t cut your paint at all…go full throttle, 100 proof paint.